Resource Management

 Resources are external knowledge that agents can reference.
-This guide covers how to add, manage, and retrieve resources.
+This module provides functionality for adding, importing/exporting, and uploading temporary files for resources.

 |---|---|---|